-- CompTIA is releasing their own Linux+ exam in 2019 which will not be eligible for obtaining the LPIC-1
+- CompTIA released their own Linux+ exam in 2019 which will not be eligible for obtaining the LPIC-1

-- Candidates who pass the "Powered by LPI" version of the Linux+ exams (LX0-103 and LX0-104) can still obtain the LPIC-1; we expect CompTIA will keep these exams active until the end of 2019
+- Candidates who pass the "Powered by LPI" version of the Linux+ exams (LX0-103 and LX0-104) can still obtain the LPIC-1.
+CompTIA will continue to offer these two exams until October 1, 2019.

 For nearly a decade, CompTIA has worked with Linux Professional Institute (LPI) to provide its career-oriented skills certification in the configuration and administration of computer systems running the Linux operating system.